 The TAN details will be displayed on the next page.

-While they are issued by the same authority- the Income Tax Department of India– there are several points where these two differ.
+While they are issued by the same authority- the TAN meaning in income tax Department of India– there are several points where these two differ.
 Here is a brief explanation on TAN vs PAN.

 |Issued by||The IT Department||-do-|